AmpersandTarski/documentation/prototypes/extensions/execengine.md

 Did you ever wonder how you can make your computer prevent rules from being violated?
 For that purpose, you must specify what your prototype will do the moment it signals a violation.
 This chapter tells you how.

-In essence, an Ampersand-prototype is a database application that helps its users to keep rules satisfied.
+In essence, an Ampersand prototype is a database application that helps its users to keep rules satisfied.
 Keeping a rule satisfied happens in one of the following ways:
 1. Your prototype imposes a rule.
 Violations are not tolerated.
 The prototype does not accept any change of data that violates the rule.
 As a result, the rule remains satisfied all the time.
 Such rules are called *invariants*.
 2. Your prototype signals each violation to a designated role.
 The signal does not go away until the user has eliminated the violation.
 The rule is called *process rule* because it prompts users to do some work.
 Notice that a violation of a process rule may persist.
 That is because it is meant to be resolved by persons rather than a computer.
 3. Your prototype restores a violation the moment it occurs.
 It does so by means of a built-in robot, which we call the ExecEngine.
 Such rules are called *automated*.